BFro7808/bfro7808.github.io/README.md

 Session 3
 This session covered functions which are crucial to making re-usable and easier to maintain code.
 Functions allow for a set of code to be reused whenever the programmer chooses to call them.
 An example would be the number rounding function I used, which only requires that I send in a number to get back out a number without having to write the same lines of code repeatedly to round a set of numbers.
 Functions are something I will always use since their usefulness is important to maintainability and code readability.

+Session 4
+When I began working on this session, I was under the impression we were going to be using inline events.
+I hadn't use the event listeners until this point, but I actually liked them quite a lot.
+Organizing function calls inside the script file feels a lot cleaner and more secure as I read.

+Session 5
+needs to be written